hubbl-ai/glasseye/glasseye/docs/invoking.md

-# Invoking glasseye
+# Invoking doodl

-Glasseye is designed to be used in several modes.
+Doodl is designed to be used in several modes.

 - HTML formatter
 - HTML server
 - PDF/Doc/... formatter
 - Analytics notebook charts

-In *formatter* mode, glasseye formats a document written in Markdown (as defined by pandoc), and converts it to an output format.
+In *formatter* mode, doodl formats a document written in Markdown (as defined by pandoc), and converts it to an output format.
 The output format may be anything that pandoc handles, but HTML is handled differently.
 For HTML, the user has the choice of using the default